gridgain-solutions/ignite-in-k8s/benchmark/README.md

 # benchmark
+Temporary Disclaimer:  This branch is complete in content, but is not yet in a clonable state.
+The instructions herein are not yet fully accurate, and perhaps should be converted into a Docker container version.
+The intended result is 5 servers, 3 server nodes, 1 client/shim node, and 1 benchmark node.

+The 3 server nodes and the 1 client node should contain in $HOME (1) At most two startup scripts from the env folder should be copied to the $HOME folder for each of the 3 server nodes and the 1 client node.
+    The startup scripts are:
+    For server node 1: start-etcd1.sh and start-ignite.sh
+    For server node 2: start-etcd2.sh and start-ignite.sh
+    For server node 3: start-etcd3.sh and start-ignite.sh
+    For the client/shim node: start-ignite-etcd-shim.sh
+(2) A 'dev' folder that should contain the following sub-folders:
+    etcd  go  igk8s  igk8s-config  ignite
+(3) The benchmark node should contain one benchmark folder under $HOME.

+Please contact me for help/questions until I can get this branch in a fully clonable state.
+End Temporary Disclaimer.

 This branch contains the additional configuration files and instructions necessary to run *published etcd benchmarks* on Ubuntu vms, for either standard etcd or custom ignite-etcd configurations.